frink-okn/graph-descriptions/sawgraph-kg/classes/ContaminosoMaterialSample.md

   meegad_sampleID:
     name: meegad_sampleID
     description: Sample identifier in the EGAD dataset from the state of Maine.
-    title: TODO -- tell the world what this slot (predicate) describes.
+    title: No slot description provided
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos